 Your wedding day is by far one of the most important and special days of your life.
 And as the reality of your new engagement sets in and the excitement starts to build, you’ll want to get started on the wedding planning process.

 Thanks to the growing availability of digital tools, planning a wedding has become much easier and less-stressful than it once was.
 Couples have far more control over the details of their joyous occasion, and many of the steps can be entirely DIY-style.
-For instance, you have the option to create a wedding website (here are some wedding website examples for inspiration), make your dream playlist and collect pictures from guests - all from your own computer.
+For instance, you have the option to create a wedding website, make your dream playlist and collect pictures from guests - all from your own computer.

 If you’ve always dreamed of planning the perfect wedding but aren’t quite sure where to start, this article is for you.
 We’ll guide you through the steps of how to plan a wedding - and point out some of the most helpful tools that can ease the stress and make your special day even more memorable.